BIOP/ijp-imagetoatlas/index.md

 ---

-Allen Brain BIOP Aligner or ABBA for short, is a Fiji plugin which allows to register adult mouse brain serial sections to the [adult mouse brain atlas by the Allen Institute](http://atlas.brain-map.org/atlas?atlas=602630314).
+Aligning Big Brains & Atlases or ABBA for short, is a Fiji plugin which allows to register adult mouse brain serial sections to the [adult mouse brain atlas by the Allen Institute](http://atlas.brain-map.org/atlas?atlas=602630314).

 It uses [BigDataViewer](https://imagej.net/plugins/bdv/index) and [BigWarp](https://imagej.net/plugins/bigwarp) for the display and on-the-fly computation of spline-transformed multiresolution images (typical output of Whole Slide Imaging).